Duks31/Duks31/README.md

 AI Engineer
 -----------

-I have been coding for 2 years and still counting, started with some basic stuff in python ( wish I learnt C 🙂 ), got really interested in Artificial Intelligence for the long run and the effect it has on our future.
+I have been coding for a couple of years, started with some basic stuff in python, got really interested in Artificial Intelligence for the long run and the effect it has on our future.
+Now a DeepLearning Enthusiast.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [chidubemjan31@gmail.com](mailto:chidubemjan31@gmail.com)